 - Probability sampling is used when the research is conclusive in nature.
 On the other hand, when the research is exploratory, nonprobability sampling should be used.

 - The results generated by probability sampling, are free from bias while the results of non-probability sampling are more or less biased.

 - As the subjects are selected randomly by the researcher in probability sampling, so the extent to which it represents the whole population is higher as compared to the nonprobability sampling.
-That is why extrapolation of results to the entire population is possible in the probability sampling but not in non-probability sampling.
+That is why extrapolation of results to the entire population is possible in probability sampling but not in non-probability sampling.

-While probability sampling is based on the principle of randomization where every entity gets a fair chance to be a part of the sample, non-probability sampling relies on the assumption that the characteristics are evenly distributed within the population, which make the sampler believe that any sample so selected would represent the whole population and the results drawn would be accurate.
+While probability sampling is based on the principle of randomization where every entity gets a fair chance to be a part of the sample, non-probability sampling relies on the assumption that the characteristics are evenly distributed within the population, which makes the sampler believe that any sample so selected would represent the whole population and the results drawn would be accurate.